REMZİ GÖKDAĞ – TURKISH JOURNALIST, AUTHOR

 Remzi Gökdağ (born 1968, İstanbul) is a Turkish journalist and writer.
 He is known for his investigative news about Istanbul’s urbanization process and political connections.
-His first book “Park Otel Olayı” which is the symbol of irregular and lawless building in Istanbul was published in 1992.
+His first book “Park Otel Olayı“, the symbol of irregular and lawless building in Istanbul was published in 1992.
 He has published four non-fiction books and received two major journalism awards from Turkish journalism community.
-He has been living and working in around the world since 1997.
+He has been living and working abroad since 1997.

 Remzi Gökdağ studied Journalism at Istanbul University (1988 1992).
 While continuing his education, he started working as a news reporter for Cumhuriyet Newspaper in 1989 and worked there for six years.
 He started a new career at “Yeni Yüzyıl Newspaper” in 1995.
 He took a break from the professional journalism in 1997 and moved to California, United States to study web design and photography.
 He worked in Moscow as a foreign reporter for “Radikal Newspaper” and Kanal D (1998-1999).
 He returned to California in 1999 and continued working as a writer and journalist for nine years including the position of editor in chief at “USA Turkish Times”.
 He moved to Zurich Switzerland, created several online publishing platforms before returning to Istanbul in March 2013.
 Since 2018, he’s been working and living in Dubai, UAE.

 He is the author of 4 books.